-Children's comprehensive approach to patient care through leading-edge research and medical advances allows for excellence in both pediatric heart transplantation and alternative therapies.
+Our comprehensive approach to patient care through leading-edge research and medical advances allows for excellence in both pediatric heart transplantation and alternative therapies.

-Cooperation and collaboration between the Children’s Heart Transplant team and the Emory University School of Medicine ensures that our patients receive the best possible treatment for heart failure due to congenital heart disease or cardiomyopathy.
+Cooperation and collaboration between the Children’s heart transplant team and the Emory University School of Medicine ensures that our patients receive the best possible treatment for heart failure caused by congenital heart disease or cardiomyopathy.

 *United Network for Organ Sharing